TDarkShadow/iheartnewvegas/main.md

 uWMChanceMax=15
 ```

-> This enables Fallout 3-style repair, as well as a chance for random NPCs to have weapon mods.
+> Enables Fallout 3-style repair, as well as a chance for random NPCs to have weapon mods.

 ### Vanilla UI Plus